klbowman/Pharmaceutical-Data-Analysis/README.md

 Sample metadata and study results are stored in 2 CSV files (Mouse_metadata.csv, Study_results.csv) in the **data** directory of Pymaceuticals.
 These files are imported into Jupyter Notebook (pymaceuticals_kbowman.ipynb) and merged using a left join.
 Duplicate mouse IDs are dropped before calculating summary statistics (mean, standard deviation, median, variance, standard error of the mean) for each drug regimen tested in the study.

+Data is visulaized using Pandas and Matplotlib to create the following:
+- Bar plot showing the total number of timepoints for all mice tested for each drug regimen.
+- Pie plot that shows the distribution of female or male mice in the study.

 The dashboard includes a drop-down menu that displays the numerical code for each individual sample.
 When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with data: